 SHAREHOLDER ALERT- Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action Against Sinclair Broadcast Group, Inc. (SBGI) & Lead Plaintiff Deadline – October 9, 2018

 NEW YORK, Sept.
-20, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sinclair Broadcast Group, Inc. ("Sinclair" or the "Company") (NASDAQ:SBGI) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Sinclair securities between February 22, 2017 and July 19, 2018, both dates inclusive (the "Class Period").
+26, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising--(PR Newswire)--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sinclair Broadcast Group, Inc. ("Sinclair" or the "Company") (NASDAQ:SBGI) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Sinclair securities between February 22, 2017 and July 19, 2018, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/sbgi.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.